cjrt/raumkukan/README.md

 A simple game inspired by the classic arcade game "Asteroids"

-The game is quite barebones, I may return in the future to add more features for the time being I'm more interested in other things.
+The game is quite barebones, I may return in the future to add more features.

 ## Building